New Hope In Fight Against One of the Deadliest Cancers

 The preliminary BT study sets the stage for human clinical trials and deeper mechanistic exploration.
 “This study doesn’t answer every question—but it suggests there’s something happening between biofield therapists, the cells, and animals that science needs to better understand,” said Dr. Cohen.
 “This could open new doors not only for how we understand cancer and its treatment, especially in combination with standard care, but for how we approach health and healing more broadly.”

-To learn more from the study investigators directly, and hear the stories behind their work, listen to [Episode 1 of the Phenomena podcast], or tune into the [Phenomena docuseries].Â
+To learn more from the study investigators directly, and hear the stories behind their work, listen to the Phenomena podcast, coming May 2026.Â

 Join the Community